Velislavaa/Portfolio/README.md

 3. Speech app was design in Figma and it was for comunicative purposes.
 4. Food app was design in AdobeXD and it was for healthy foods.
 5. AdobeXD Healthy project was design in AdobeXD and it includes:
  5.1 Persona, Storyboard, User Journey, User Flow,Design System,UI Layouts, User Scenario , Paper Prototypes , Digital prototypes and Usability study.

+ 6. AdobeXD Game Launcher was design in AdobeXD and it includes:
+ 6.1  Sitemap, Process Flow,Design System,UI Layouts,Charts, Icons.

  <b>Bulgarian Version</b>
  Описание: